European Society for Oceanists 2025 Conference

 ESfO 2025.
 Lucerne, 24 June 2025 - 27 June 2025

-The 2025 ESfO conference is held as an in-person conference at the main building of the University of Lucerne in Lucerne, Switzerland.
-It is located right between the train station and Lake Lucerne.
+The 2025 ESfO conference will be held as an in-person conference in Lucerne, Switzerland.
+The venue is the main building of the University of Lucerne, located right between the train station and Lake Lucerne.

 The dates are the following:

-• Tuesday 24th of June 2025, late afternoon: opening reception
+• Tuesday 24th of June 2025, afternoon: registration & opening reception

-• Friday 27th of June 2025: panel sessions followed by closing of conference
+• Friday 27th of June 2025: panel sessions followed by conference dinner

 Conference Organizers